 Some tactical flashlights feature a pocket clip which allows the torch to be clipped to a pocket or belt for quick and easy access and can often be removed if no longer required.

 Used to concentrate the light emitted from the LED or bulb of the flashlight, the reflector is used to direct the beam of light out of the torch while enhancing the output of the light.

 The reflector in most tactical flashlights usually takes the form of a parabolic shape and is often metal, glass or plastic, polished for increased effect.

 The runtime refers to how long a tactical flashlight will last on a set of batteries of a certain type.

 Lights with multi-mode functionality will have different runtimes for each lighting mode with higher output modes draining the power quicker and therefore reducing the runtime.

-Most tactical flashlights feature some form of strobe lighting mode which will flash (or strobe) the light rapidly.
+Most of the best tactical flashlights feature some form of strobe lighting mode which will flash (or strobe) the light rapidly.

 The strobe effect is useful in multiple instances but is particularly handy for either disorienting an attacker or signalling for help in an emergency situation.

 In terms of the output level or brightness used on the strobe setting, this will vary by manufacturer but can generally be expected to run for longer than on the maximum setting or high output mode.